 Sulfates are mineral salts that can be found all around us, they can be found in water, in the air and in the soil.
 They can also be synthetically produced.
 Sulfates found in cosmetic consumer products are the subject of this article.
 Sodium lauryl sulfate (SLS) and sodium lauryl ethyl sulfate (Sodium Laureth Sulfate; SLES) are the major sulfate compounds found in consumer fashion products.

 SLS and SLES are commonly used in bath and personal care products like the ones listed below:

-Most people can use shampoos and soaps with sulphates with no serious consequences, but there are people who should be more careful and watch how they use products with sulphates or ditch them altogether.
+Most people can use shampoos and soaps with sulfates with no serious consequences, but some people should be more careful and watch how they use products with sulfates or ditch them altogether.